Ragin-LundF/hibernate-uuid-vs-int-pk/README.md

 run-int-insert
 ```

-Test with UUIDv4 (default Hibernate implementation for UUID ID generator):
+Test with UUIDv4 (default Hibernate implementation for `@UuidGenerator`, which uses random UUIDs):

 ```shell
 run-uuid-insert